ah-mabrouk/otas_micro_service_package/README.md

         'micro-service',
     ]
 ], function () {
-    // routes communicates with other micro-services goes here });
+    // routes communicates with other microservices goes here });
 ```